vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/02_auto_scaling.md

 ### ❌ **Incorrect Options (with reasons)**

-🔴 **The option that says: Do nothing.
-You can start directly launching EC2 instances in the Auto Scaling group with the same launch template is incorrect** because what you are trying to achieve is to **change the AMI** being used by your fleet of EC2 instances.
+<span style="color:red"><strong>🔴 The option that says: Do nothing.
+You can start directly launching EC2 instances in the Auto Scaling group with the same launch template is incorrect</strong></span> because what you are trying to achieve is to **change the AMI** being used by your fleet of EC2 instances.
 Therefore, you need to change the launch template to update what your instances are using.

-🔴 **The option that says: Create a new target group and Create a new target group and launch template are both incorrect** because you only want to **change the AMI** being used by your instances, and not the instances themselves. **Target groups** are primarily used in **ELBs** and not in Auto Scaling.
+<span style="color:red"><strong>🔴 The option that says: Create a new target group and Create a new target group and launch template are both incorrect</strong></span> because you only want to **change the AMI** being used by your instances, and not the instances themselves. **Target groups** are primarily used in **ELBs** and not in Auto Scaling.
 The scenario didn't mention that the architecture has a load balancer.
 Therefore, you should be updating your **launch template**, not the **target group**.

 </details>